D13410N3/mikrotik_prometheus_exporter/README.md

 # mikrotik_prometheus_exporter
 Simple Mikrotik-devices importer for Prometheus (under development)

+## Features
+- Devices segregation by location-label
+- Each device can be set to use all collectors or only some of them
+- All configuration are set in one file (see `db.sample.yml` for an example)

+Docker-container will be provided later - but if you want, you can [help me with this](https://t.me/d13410n3)

 ## Requirements
 It doesn't work as standalone-application - some kind of web-server required (tested with nginx).

-Requirements - PHP 7+ with `curl` module, Web-server
+Requirements - PHP 7+ with `curl` module, Web-server.
+All collectors are tested only with RouterOS version 7

 ## Preparation